GreenLantern16/vault-enterprise-install-guide/README.md

 # Vault Enterprise Install Guide
 This repo contains instructions and Terraform code for standing up HashiCorp Vault Enterprise in a reference architecture compliant configuration using the [Vault Enterprise Starter Module](https://github.com/hashicorp/terraform-aws-vault-ent-starter).
-It is designed to be as simple as possible to use and only requires you to adjust three variables.
+It is designed to be as simple as possible to use and only requires you to adjust four variables.

 ## How Does It Work?
 The code you'll find in this repo is broken into two parts, namely the VPC and the Vault cluster.
 The VPC code will stand up a basic network with the correct settings for a reference architecture Vault cluster in HA configuration.
 The terraform in the vault subdirectory uses the official Vault Enterprise Starter Module which takes care of the following automatically: